• Skip to primary navigation

 1. Make the espresso.
 Or strongly brewed coffee.
 Add it to a serving mug.

 2. Warm the eggnog.
-And then froth with a hand-held milk frother and pour on top of espresso.
+And then froth with a hand-held milk frother and pour on top of the espresso.

 3. Garnish with nutmeg.
 It’s that special spice that gives eggnog its signature flavor.